Juana Inés de la Cruz: Music

-Professor Sarah Finley argues that the visual is related with patriarchal themes, while the sonorous offers an alternative to the feminine space in the work of Sor Juana.
+Second, Professor Sarah Finley argues that the visual is related with patriarchal themes, while the sonorous offers an alternative to the feminine space in the work of Sor Juana.
 As an example of this, Finley points out that Narciso falls in love with a voice, and not with a reflection.

 Other notable works

 One musical work attributed to Sor Juana survives from the archive of Guatemala Cathedral.
 This is a 4-part villancico, Madre, la de los primores.

 Other works include Hombres Necios (Foolish Men), and The Divine Narcissus.